 No evidence of retrofit programs with specific incentives for FDD sensors or FDD-embedded HVAC equipment were found.

-Many PAs, including CT, offer HVAC measures, such as heat pumps, air handlers, ductwork, and thermostats, but we did not find evidence that these programs are contingent on installing FDD-embedded units.
+Many PAs, including CT, offer HVAC measures, such as heat pumps, air handlers, duct sealing, and thermostats, but we did not find evidence that these programs are contingent on installing FDD-embedded units.

-Two programs employ smart diagnostic tools through HVAC Tune Ups and an installation verification incentive for contractors, but do not provide incentives for FDD monitoring or FDD-embedded HVAC equipment specifically.
-(MassSave, Entergy Mississippi).
+Two programs employ smart diagnostic tools through HVAC Tune Ups and an installation verification incentive for contractors but do not provide incentives for FDD monitoring or FDD-embedded HVAC equipment specifically.
+(Mass Save, Entergy Mississippi).

 Technology Readiness